kasslent/clc-digital-skills/_lessons/module-1.1.md

 ###Relative Path

 Points to files located in the project files (not an external source like http://website.com).
-The file that you are editing is *starting point*.
+The file that you are editing is the *starting point*.
 Navigate to the desired directory from there.

-Using the above directory example to add a link from **index.html** to **about.html**, the `href` value will look like this:
+Using the above directory example, to add a link from **index.html** to **about.html**, the `href` value will look like this:

     <a href="about.html">Menu</a>